iamvetle/Blogg/PROGRESS.md

 (I want users to be able to 'like' other posts.
 (Share? - much later in project at least))

+- new posts by the people you follow? - in listarticlessidebar? idea

 - Vil bruke